mightymeld/mightymeld-chakra-sample/README.md

 1. Run `npm install` to install depenendencies.

-2. Download a mightymeld.secrets file from the [MightyMeld Portal](https://mightymeld.app/instances) and place it in your project root
+2. Download your mightymeld.secrets file from the [MightyMeld Portal](https://mightymeld.app/instances) and place it in your project root

 3. Run `npx mightymeld` to launch MightyMeld studio in a browser tab.

 ## Running the app without MightyMeld

 1. Type `npm install` to install dependencies.